Optimal investment with time-varying stochastic endowments: The optimization problem: statement and properties

-where $U:\R\to\R_+$ is a CRRA power utility function and $\mathcal A$ is the set of admissible strategies, i.e. for a risk aversion parameter $\gamma<1,$ $\gamma\neq 0$, The power utility is abundantly used in both theoretical and empirical research because of its nice analytical tractability.
-Most importantly, the use of the power utility is also well-motivated economically, since the long-run behavior of the economy suggests that the long run risk aversion cannot strongly depend on wealth, see \cite{campbell2002strategic}.
+Later on, we will restrict to the special case of $U$ being a constant relative risk aversion (CRRA) power utility function, i.e. for a risk aversion parameter $\gamma<1,$ $\gamma\neq 0$, we shall assume that $U = U_\gamma$ with

+The power utility function is abundantly used in both theoretical and empirical research because of its analytical tractability. \ancomment{ Further, both empirical and experimental studies (e.g. \cite{barsky1997preference}) typically show that individuals demonstrate decreasing absolute risk aversion, and power utility falls into this category.
+In addition, the long-run behavior of the economy suggests that the risk aversion over long horizons, like for retirement decisions, does not strongly depend on wealth, see \cite{campbell2002strategic}. }